wri/carbon-budget/readme.md

 and mapping on the Global Forest Watch web platform or at small scales (where 30-m pixels can be distinguished).
 Individual emissions can be assigned years based on Hansen loss during further analyses but removals and net flux are cumulative over the entire model run and cannot be assigned specific years.
-This 30-m output is in megagrams CO2e/ha 2001-2019 (i.e. densities) and includes all tree cover densities ("full extent") `(((TCD2000>0 AND WHRC AGB2000>0) OR Hansen gain=1 OR mangrove AGB2000>0) NOT IN pre-2000 plantations)`.
+This 30-m output is in megagrams CO2e/ha 2001-2020 (i.e. densities) and includes all tree cover densities ("full extent"):
+`(((TCD2000>0 AND WHRC AGB2000>0) OR Hansen gain=1 OR mangrove AGB2000>0) NOT IN pre-2000 plantations)`.
 However, the model is designed to be used specifically for forests, so the model creates three derivative 30-m outputs for each key output (gross emissions, gross removals, net flux) as well (only for the standard model, not for sensitivity analyses):

-1) Per pixel values for the full model extent (all tree cover densities) `(((TCD2000>0 AND WHRC AGB2000>0) OR Hansen gain=1 OR mangrove AGB2000>0) NOT IN pre-2000 plantations)`
+1) Per pixel values for the full model extent (all tree cover densities):
-2) Per hectare values for forest pixels only `(((TCD2000>30 AND WHRC AGB2000>0) OR Hansen gain=1 OR mangrove AGB2000>0) NOT IN pre-2000 plantations)`
+   `(((TCD2000>0 AND WHRC AGB2000>0) OR Hansen gain=1 OR mangrove AGB2000>0) NOT IN pre-2000 plantations)`
-3) Per pixel values for forest pixels only
+2) Per hectare values for forest pixels only:
    `(((TCD2000>30 AND WHRC AGB2000>0) OR Hansen gain=1 OR mangrove AGB2000>0) NOT IN pre-2000 plantations)`
+3) Per pixel values for forest pixels only:
+   `(((TCD2000>30 AND WHRC AGB2000>0) OR Hansen gain=1 OR mangrove AGB2000>0) NOT IN pre-2000 plantations)`

-The per hectare outputs are used for making maps, while the per pixel outputs are used for analyses because the values of those pixels can be summed within areas of interest.
+The per hectare outputs are used for making pixel-level maps (essentially showing emission and removal factors), while the per pixel outputs are used for analyses because the values of those pixels can be summed within areas of interest.
-(The pixels of the per hectare outputs should not be summed but they can be averaged.)
+(The pixels of the per hectare outputs should not be summed but they can be averaged in areas of interest.)
 Statistics from this model are always based on the "forest extent" rasters, not the "full extent" rasters.
 The full model extent outputs should generally not be used but are created by the model in case they are needed.

+In addition to these three key outputs, there are many intermediate output rasters from the model, some of which may be useful for QC, analyses by area of interest, or something else.
+All of these are at 0.00025 x 0.00025 degree resolution and reported as per hectare values (as opposed to per pixel values), if applicable.
+Intermediate outputs include the annual aboveground and belowground biomass removal rates for all kinds of forests, the type of removal factor applied to each pixel, the carbon pool densities in 2000, carbon pool densities in the year of tree cover loss, and the number of years in which removals occurred.

+Almost all model output have metadata associated with them, viewable using the `gdalinfo` command line utility (https://gdal.org/programs/gdalinfo.html).
+Metadata includes units, date created, model version, geographic extent, and more.
+Unfortunately, the metadata are not viewable in ArcMap or in the versions of these files downloadable from the Global Forest Watch Open Data Portal.

 #### 4-km outputs